gregorriegler/gregorriegler.github.io/_drafts/2021-06-26-tdd-crash-course-from-the-back-of-the-room.md

 As we like to keep all participants engaged, we assign each a responsibility that requires them to stay focused.
 Choose three people and assign them one of these referee roles:

 - **Red Referee**: This role is responsible to make sure we watch each test fail and that the error presented is useful and expressive.
-- **Green Referee**: Watches out that we only write the simplest code to fulfill the test, but not the line of code we know we need to write.
+- **Green Referee**: Watches out that we only write the simplest code to fulfill the test, but not the line of code we know we'd need to write.
 - **Refactor Referee**: Makes sure we always refactor in the green and only in the green.

 The other participants are navigating collaboratively.
 Take a look at [strong style pairing](https://llewellynfalco.blogspot.com/2014/06/llewellyns-strong-style-pairing.html) to understand the Driver/Navigator relationship.